 Tasmania might not be front of mind for those thinking about learning how to surf, but it should be.
-It has a robust local surf scene and is home to numerous breaks with plenty of space for all levels of surfing – including adult novices like me.
+Tasmanian beaches are some of the best in Australia; it has a robust local surf scene and is home to numerous breaks with plenty of space for all levels of surfing – including adult novices like me.

 It becomes clear – mercifully quickly – that no one is watching me except for Jono, the instructor, who has been paid specifically to watch me surf, down the beach in the ocean equivalent of the shallow end of the pool, away from the line-up of locals.